-Whether you have an elderly loved one living on his or her own or with you, you can use one of these systems to give that individual more independence.
+Whether you have an elderly loved one living on his or her own or with you, you can use one of these alarms to give that individual more independence.
 Elderly people may not want to live in a retirement home or an assisted living community.
 You can give them the independence to live on their own while still monitoring them when you’re not around.

 Automatic calling can also come in handy after a slip and fall.
 An elderly person may feel too embarrassed to call 911 after falling in the shower or feel leery about calling for help and having strangers walk through their homes.
 An automatic calling feature will let your loved one call an operator, describe the situation and ask the operator to call you or another person on an approved list for help.